Sheridan Reserve Center: History

 The 94 buildings in the Historic District, built between 1889 and 1910, include 64 structures that were the first major works of the architectural firm Holabird & Roche of Chicago.
 These earliest buildings are made of bricks molded and fired on site, using clay mined from lakefront bluffs.
 The water tower, originally the tallest structure in the Chicago area, was altered and shortened by 60 feet (18 m) in 1940.
 The row of buildings flanking the tower were troop barracks.
-The 110 acre (450,000 m²) Historic District, placed on the National Register of Historic Places in 1980, was designated a National Historic Landmark in 1984.
+The 110 acre (450,000 m2) Historic District, placed on the National Register of Historic Places in 1980, was designated a National Historic Landmark in 1984.
 In 1979, the site was documented by the Library of Congress Historic American Buildings Survey.

 In 1979, director Robert Redford used a warehouse on the base to build interior sets for his Oscar-winning film Ordinary People.

 Fort Sheridan closed in 1993.
 The decision to close Fort Sheridan came in the 1989 first round of base closings under the Base Realignment and Closure Act (BRAC).

-An Army Reserve base continues to use about 90 acre of the original Post.
+A United States Army Reserve base continues to use about 90 acre of the original Post.
 The remaining property is divided between the Lake County Forest Preserves, a residential development, a Navy family housing development for personnel of nearby Great Lakes and a variety of ongoing commercial developments.